 2. Fried egg – Use a plain, white sleeper or onesie and attach a piece of yellow felt cut into a circle for the yolk.
 Or, execute the egg look on a blanket and drape it over your baby when she’s sleeping in the car seat.

 3. Just add silly blanket.
 I am in love with this array of carseat “costumes”.
 Aren’t they brilliant?
 Find them at this etsy shop.
 (If you have a crafty grandma within reach, I always encourage you to show them a photo and ask if they can make something like this.)

 4. Swaddled baby options: Sozo makes a blanket/hat duo that turns your infant into a ladybug, bumble bee, sock monkey, or cow.
 (Buy them here)

-6. Football.
-Start with a brown snapsuit and use white masking tape to add stitching.
+6. Sports Ball.
+Start with a plain snapsuit and use sticky-back felt to add stitching or lines as needed for a basketball or football.
 Or, use a white bodysuit and red sharpie, or felt if you’re fancy, to add baseball stitching.
-(Photo from this etsy shop.)
+(Plain orange onesie from our affiliate Primary.com.)

 7. Sushi.
 I don’t really get why a sushi costume seems to be so popular these days (based on my online research) but for a baby who will be laying down, this execution is really cute.

 8. R2D2.
 The droid you’re looking for is right here.
 R2D2 is darn cute for a baby or even a new walker who holds his arms out like a robot.
 Found in this etsy shop.

 9. Bottle.
 Easier to dress as a bottle than a boob (though the hat could work for either), wouldn’t you say? via Buzzfeed.
 Make ounce lines on a white outfit and top it off with a white or beige newborn cap, left unknotted.